 Concluding thoughts, and thanks!

-- Passive investing, SUR model selection, and monotonic function estimation approached using new feature selection technique. - Utility functions can enforce inferential preferences that are not prior beliefs. - Statistical uncertainty should be used as a guide to avoid overfitting.
+- Passive investing and monotonic function estimation approached using new posterior summarization technique. - Utility functions can enforce inferential preferences that are not prior beliefs. - Statistical uncertainty should be used as a guide to avoid overfitting.

 Extra slides